SamsungDForum/JuvoPlayer/README.md

 3. Includes all the steps from 4. to 10. described previously in the 'Launch TV emulator' section.

 ## Debugging
 JuvoLogger.Udp allows JuvoPlayer log capture, via UDP, from devices which do not provide access to console logging.
 Usage of UDP logger does not require application rebuild.
-It does require amendment of logger.config file.
+It does only need modification of the logger.config file.
 * Editing in source code tree, logger.config is located in:
   * <application_root>/XamarinPlayer/XamarinPlayer.Tizen.TV/res
   * <application_root>/JuvoPlayer.OpenGL/res